VR Man: Reception and legacy

 The Business Times criticised the show for failing "to exploit its full comic book potential because it is too busy taking its characters seriously", noting that VR Man is "hindered by (its) script".
 Despite this, the show rated higher in viewership than some episodes of The X-Files.

-A "cringeworthy" guilty pleasure, the "camp" VR Man is frequently remembered as one of the "worst", “memorably bad” and inadvertently "funniest show(s) on Singapore TV".
+According to some critics, the show has been described as a "cringeworthy" guilty pleasure or "camp", and as one of the "worst", “memorably bad” and inadvertently "funniest show(s) on Singapore TV".

 The Noose has spoofed the show, while a 2006 episode of Phua Chu Kang Pte Ltd was named after it.
 In February 2015, VR Man made a comeback cameo appearance in the animation TV series Heartland Hubby.